 - Educational Commission for Foreign Medical Graduates (ECFMG) Status Report

-- Documentation of additional continuing medical education in clinical medicine in the United States or Canada of significant duration (i.e., at least one year).
+- Documentation of additional continuing medical education or observerships in clinical medicine in the United States or Canada.

-- USMLE Scores (all steps taken) above 200 (80) on the first attempt
+- USMLE Scores – passing on the first attempt (preferred)

-- Medical school graduation less than 5 years ago
+- Medical school graduation date preference of no longer than 10 years

 The University of Nebraska Medical Center provides equal opportunity in education without regard to race, age, color, disability, religion, sex, national origin, marital status, genetic information or Veteran status in accordance with the University of Nebraska’s policy and applicable federal and state statutes and regulations.